 - The WI original constitution, penned in 1897.

-- Award-winning Tweedsmuir Community History Collections which document the history of a community, from 10 Branches.
+- Award-winning Tweedsmuir Community History Collections, from many Branches, which document the history of a community.
 (Private information has been removed.)

 - Three published books on the history of the WI, for our 40th, 50th, and 75th anniversaries.

-- Minute and record books for six Branches, including the minutes of Stoney Creek, the first WI Branch in the world.
+- Minute and record books for a number of Branches, including the minutes of Stoney Creek, the first WI Branch in the world.
 (Documents less than 50 years old are not available due to privacy considerations.)

-- Other miscellaneous documents, such as a photo album on a Stone Fence Project.
+- Other miscellaneous documents, such as cookbooks and a photo album on a Stone Fence Project.

 Check out this virtual archives and learn about the rich communities in Ontario, conduct family research, and discover the wonderful work that has been created by WI Members.
-FWIO is applying for further grants to continue digitizing documents and adding them to this platform.
+This project is far from over as we continue to review and open the books to the public.
+Plans are to apply for further grants to continue digitizing.
 We also encourage the public to donate to this worthwhile project.